 When searching for a myofascial release therapist it is important to note that experience and education are very important when treating injuries and postural imbalances.
-Our two MFR therapists, Nadine Samila and Denny Paccagnan, have been practicing massage therapy for 12 and 13 years respectively.
-Both have been practicing MFR since 1998 and have plenty of experience treating disorders related to fascial restrictions.
-Each therapist has had fantastic success using MFR as a form of treatment and both Denny and Nadine are up to date on all the latest MFR education.
-As a result of their dedication to myofascial release excellence, Nadine and Denny continue to receive numerous referrals from current and past clients.
+Our three MFR therapists, Nadine Samila, Denny Paccagnan and Ruth Major have been practicing massage therapy for 15 16 and 15 years respectively.
+All three have been practicing MFR since 1998 and have plenty of experience treating disorders related to fascial restrictions.
+In addition, our newer therapists, Saskia Mackay and Marc Achtemichuk (Alexander) have recently trained in MFR and have been utilizing their training for over a year.
+Each therapist has had fantastic success using MFR as a form of treatment and all of our therapists are up to date on all the latest MFR education.
+As a result of their dedication to myofascial release excellence, Nadine, Denny and Ruth continue to receive numerous referrals from current and past clients.

 What is Fascia?

 Often times we are asked by clients to explain what exactly is “fascia”.
 The simple answer is that it is connective tissue.
 Yet this answer does not convey anything to the average, non-medically trained person.
 Dorland’s Medical Dictionary defines fascia as a sheet or band of fibrous tissue that lies deep to the skin and envelops muscles and various body organs.
 Furthermore, health care practitioners have described fascia numerous ways.
 Most practitioners would describe it as a three-dimensional body suit or a web suit.
 To make it easier to understand, think of it as a dive suit from head to toe that is filled with a spider web like material three dimensionally.